Tag Archives: tips

 How to Take Better Travel Photos with Your Phone

 Photojournalist Tim Baker has been Wendy’s personal photographer (not to mention her husband) for decades.
-Not only has Tim shot emotive portraits and gorgeous landscapes all over the world, he’s also covered the action in war zones and pro football stadiums.
-But even with all that professional experience, Tim stands by an old saying in photography: “The best camera is the one you have with you.”
-And for many travelers these days—Tim included—that’s their smartphone.
+Not only has he shot gorgeous landscapes and emotive portraits all over the world, he’s also covered the action in war zones and pro football stadiums.
+Even with all that professional experience, Tim stands by an old saying in photography: “The best camera is the one you have with you.”
+And for many travelers these days, that’s their smartphone.

-So for our closing Travel Talk of WOW Week 2024, on February 9, we asked Tim to share his tips for getting great photos from your phone’s camera.
-Watch the full video below, and scroll down for Tim’s most important pieces of advice.
+So, for our closing Travel Talk of WOW Week 2024, we asked Tim to share how to get great photos from your phone’s camera.
+Watch the full video below, and scroll down for his most important tips.

 Clean your phone’s lenses.
 Tim cleans his before almost every shoot, especially when around salt water or sunny weather.
 (You might be wearing sunscreen and accidentally brush your arm up against the lenses, giving them a coating of SPF 100 and your photos an unwelcome misty quality).
 You can clean the lenses with anything you would use to clean your glasses.